-- The group or individual with the trailer should arrange a time to bring the trailer back to the Highway Safety Office - The group bringing the trailer back should come with a minimum of two people.
-One for backing the trailer and one for guiding - Back the trailer into the spot where it was parked before - Place tire-blocks under each tire on the trailer - Undo the latch on the hitch mount - Place bricks under the trailer jack (stacked at least two high and two side-by-side) - Extend trailer jack to the point where the trailer hitch mount releases from the ball (this may require jumping on the rear bumper of the vehicle to get it to release from the ball) - If the receiver and the ball belong to the trailer, remove them from the tow vehicle and put them inside the trailer - Do a quick inventory of the trailer and its contents (an inventory list titled "Inventory Checklist-Participant Information Form" can be found in the back of the 3-ring binder) - If there are any broken bikes or other equipment (i.e. signs, etc.), report this to the Highway Safety Office immediately - Please report any other problems (or suggestions) to the Highway Safety Office Vulnerable Roadway Users Program Manager as well as an estimate of the number of bicycle rodeo participants and whether or not any new helmets were given away
+- Please return the trailer in the same condition (or better) than you found it in.
+Make sure bikes are secure in their proper places, cones neatly stacked, signs secured, helmets in the proper storage bins, and any garbage from your event disposed of - The group/individual with the trailer should pre -arrange a time to bring the trailer back - The group bringing the trailer should come with a minimum of two people.
+One for backing the trailer and one for guiding - Back the trailer into the spot where it was parked before - Place tire-blocks under each tire on the trailer - Undo the latch on the hitch mount - Place bricks under the trailer jack (stacked at least two high and two side-by-side) - Extend trailer jack to the point where the trailer hitch mount releases from the ball (this may require jumping on the rear bumper of the vehicle to get it to release from the ball) - Reattach the 3rd padlock to the trailer coupler latch - If the receiver and the ball belong to the trailer, remove them from the tow vehicle and put them inside the trailer - Do a quick inventory of the trailer and its contents (an inventory list titled "Inventory Checklist-Participant Information Form" can be found in the back of the 3-ring binder) - If there are any broken bikes or other equipment (i.e. signs, etc.), report this to the Highway Safety Office immediately - Please report any other problems (or suggestions) to the Highway Safety Office Vulnerable Roadway Users Program Manager as well as an estimate ofthe number of bicycle rodeo participants and whether or not any new helmets were given away